Muhliscm/deployed-/telecome_churn_prediction/README.md

 This project focuses on predicting  customers are likely to leave a service or cancel a subscription

+* In eda we found that Independent people have more chance to churn.
+Especially single women.

 * We Chose Logistic Regression as the best model for further improvements based on recall.
 Because our dataset was unbalanced.

 * Among all these models logistic regression gives us a recall score of 0.802

 * As a result of this project, telecom companies can better predict the churning customers and focus on methodologies to sustain them.